GabrielEstmr/ff-4-go/Readme.md

 ## Main Features

 - Provide feature management in an easy way in golang applications
+- Distributed access to features in horizontal scaled application
 - Plug and use: pass only few arguments to be allowed to both use features inside the code of the host application and to provide endpoints to manage them as well (for front-end access to these features for instance)
-- Work with boolean features, multi-values features and rollout feature control
+- Work with boolean features (feature-flags), multi-values features and rollout feature control
+- Option to use caching through redis

 ## Compatibility